HAYATO-Kz/Project-minesweeper/README.md

 - Using **Object** for mouse's moving, mouse click, create JButton and create JLebel.
 - Using **Inheritance** for extend JFrame and JPanel.
 - Using **Loop** for find the mouse'sposition, count how many mines around the square that you click.

+## How to install
+You need:
+- Java ver.
+8 or newer
+- minesweeper.jar

+To run the file:
+1. Click 'minesweeper.jar' file above and then download.
+2. Runs 'minesweeper.jar' file

 ## Contributors
 - [**Hayato Kawai**](https://github.com/JP-SKE15) 6010545978